 The good news is it’s also relatively easy to protect yourself, your cards and your money.
 Here’s how not to fall victim to scams and theft at an ATM.

-How to Recognize Common ATM Scams
+How Can You Recognize ATM Scams?

 Although skimmers are often found in the ATMs themselves, some thieves are a bit more clever.
 They might install the skimmers on the device you need to swipe to get into an ATM vestibule after hours.
 Others use handheld skimmers to swipe people’s cards on the sly.